 It may not be noticeable to 99.99% people.
 But Apple are preparing us for seemingly faster next gen iDevices from now itself.

-Wow, I haven't noticed much of a change at all.
+I'll try the reset tomorrow I don't know how to do a DFU, and I don't want to screw it up so I'll skip that.Wow, I haven't noticed much of a change at all.
 That's pretty bad.
 Try a General>Reset>Reset All Settings and if that doesn't help try a full DFU restore, set up as new.

-From reading the forums, all devices seem to be affected by 'late' app responsiveness.
+Do you think this is something I'll just have to get used to, or can I tweak something to mitigate the problem?From reading the forums, all devices seem to be affected by 'late' app responsiveness.
 My iPhone 4s performance is identical to iOS 8.1.2 maybe slightly better due to better coding.

 Completely agree with you regarding iPad 3 it's awful now.
 Can barely use safari webpages just lock up.My iPad 3 is worse than ever on 8.1.3.
 There's no joy in using it anymore.
 It's approaching 3 years old but so what?
 It's shocking that I'll often now fire up my 6 year old bog-standard cheap Windows PC to browse the Web rather than use my iPad.